jayxrey/pong/README.md

 # pong
-Single player pong game built using Pygame
+Single player pong game built using pygame.

 Final project for introduction to programming course.